altocodenl/tagaway/readme.md

    - Show tags in open view.

 - Upload/import
-   - If there's a provider error during an import, give a "try again" option with the same list and allow also to cancel it.
    - Add a "show more" button to show more items of Recent Imports or Recent Uploads.
-   - Retry on error.
    - Show estimated time remaining in ongoing uploads.
-   - Ignore deleted pivs flag for both upload & import.
    - New upload flow
       - Starting state: area from dropdown & button for files & button for folder upload.
       - Uploading state: button for starting new upload and button for starting tagging state.